UK police arrest man and woman over Gatwick drone disruption

 LONDON (Reuters) - Police have arrested a man and a woman after rogue drone operators crippled London’s Gatwick Airport for three days by repeatedly flying onto the airfield, sparking a major security response.

-Britain’s second-largest airport was forced to close its runway in the run up to Christmas after drones started appearing on the site south of London in the most disruptive incursion from unmanned aerial vehicles at any major airport.
+Britain’s second-largest airport was back in operation on Saturday after it was forced to close its runway in the run up to Christmas when drones flew near the site south of London in the most disruptive incursion from unmanned aerial vehicles at any major airport.

-Police said they had made two arrests late on Friday as part of its ongoing investigation into the criminal use of drones.
-No group has claimed responsibility for the disruption, which affected at least 120,000 people on Wednesday and Thursday.
+Police said they had made two arrests late on Friday, a 47-year-old man and a 54-year-old woman who were from the local area.
+They remained in custody on Saturday on suspicion of disrupting civil aviation services.

+No group has claimed responsibility for the disruption, which forced the cancellation or diversion of around 1,000 flights, affecting 140,000 passengers over three days.

 The airport, which shut its runway for spells on Wednesday and Friday and for all of Thursday, said it aimed to run a full schedule on Saturday.